-Dr. Bern Megrey was a pioneer leader in his work on ecosystem-based fisheries management through the comparative analysis of marine ecosystems.
+Dr. Bern Megrey was a pioneer leader in ecosystem-based fisheries management through the comparative analysis of marine ecosystems.
 He enthusiastically embraced new ideas and technologies to advance ecosystem science and worked tirelessly on training and cultivating young scientists.
-Bern was a long-time active member of the American Fisheries Society (AFS), a Past-President of the International Fisheries Section, and major contributor to the organization of World Fisheries Congresses (1992, Athens, Greece; 1996 Brisbane, Australia; 2000 Beijing, China; 2004 Vancouver, Canada).
-He was also instrumental in the formation of the AFS Mexican Chapter, and an active leader within the International Council for the Exploration of the Sea1 (ICES) and North Pacific Marine Science Organization2 (PISCES).
-A year before his passing, in 2009, Bern received the Oscar Elton Sette Award for sustained excellence in marine fishery biology through research, teaching, and administration.
+Bern was a long-time active member of the American Fisheries Society, a Past-President of the International Fisheries Section, and major organizer of World Fisheries Congresses (1992, Athens, Greece; 1996 Brisbane, Australia; 2000 Beijing, China; 2004 Vancouver, Canada).
+He was also instrumental in the formation of the AFS Mexico Chapter, and an active leader within the International Council for the Exploration of the Sea (ICES) and North Pacific Marine Science Organization (PISCES).
+A year before his passing in 2009, Bern received the Oscar Elton Sette Award for sustained excellence in marine fishery biology through research, teaching, and administration.
 Bern’s many contributions to fisheries science were commemorated in Moksness et al. (2012) Marine Ecology Progress Series 459: 165-167 http://www.int-res.com/articles/theme/m459p165.pdf.

 The IFS Executive Committee has the goal this year of granting 2 travel awards of $500 each to help keep Bern’s memory alive.
 The awards will help support travel for 2 fisheries professionals residing outside of North America who are members of the International Fisheries Section of the American Fisheries Society to attend the 3-9 March 2024 World Fisheries Congress in Seattle, Washington.
 Priority will be given to early-career professionals conducting research on marine fisheries or marine fisheries management, and those requiring only partial support (e.g. airfare, registration, lodging, or per diem).